 1) Be enrolled as a Medicare home health agency qualified to offer skilled services as set forth in Sections 1861(o) and 1891(e) of the Social Security Act and 42 CFR § 484;

-2) Have a current Medicaid provider agreement on file with DHCF before providing any waiver services; and
+2) Have a current Medicaid provider agreement on file with DHCF as an enrolled EPD Waiver provider before providing any waiver services;

-3) All Personal Care Aides shall have the same qualification and standards as established under the Medicaid State Plan including certification under Chapter 93 of Title 17 of the DCMR
+3) All Personal Care Aides shall have the same qualification and standards as established under the Medicaid State Plan including certification under Chapter 93 of Title 17 of the DCMR; and

+4) Home Care Agency providers of personal care aide services shall complete mandatory training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics as determined by DHCF.

 .